Herman Miller: Workplace

+In April 2023 CEO Andi Owen scolded employees for worrying about bonus pay in an internal town hall meeting.
+The video went viral for her criticizing employees after Owen told them to "leave Pity City."
+Owen had reportedly received $4 million in bonuses in 2022.
+Some social media users criticized her comments as "unhinged", "nasty" and "toxic".
+A company representative insisted the video was taken out of context and was a small exchange in a mostly positive town hall meeting that went for 75 minutes.
+Owen later apologised to employees.

 Sustainability

 Herman Miller has engaged in a number of initiatives to promote sustainability.
 The company has developed a technique of mixing sawdust with chicken manure to produce topsoil.
 Management of the company has expressed concerns about global warming, and the company was using 27% renewable energy as of 2007.

 Herman Miller calls its driving sustainability initiative "Perfect Vision" and it put the strategy in place in 2004.
 These targets include zero landfill disposal, zero hazardous waste generation, zero air emissions (VOCs), zero process water discharge, 100% green electrical energy use, company buildings constructed to a minimum LEED Silver certification, and 100% of sales from DfE-approved products.

 Herman Miller helped fund the start of the United States Green Building Council, and hired architect William McDonough + Partners to design a factory incorporating green design principles.
 The building is known as the "Greenhouse", and is an example of green building.
 The building won the following awards: